 The first three fields are required for each SSO type.
-First select your provider from the drop-down, then follow the steps in the SSO setup guide for your specific provider, to the left.
-Details on the Single Sign-on URL, the Client ID, and the Client Secret can be found in the individual SSO setup guides.
+First select your provider from the dropdown.
+Then follow the steps in the SSO setup guide for your specific provider.
+Details for the Single Sign-on URL, the Client ID, and the Client Secret can be found in the individual SSO setup guides.

-After filling in the three SSO-specific fields, there are three SSO-related options below that are available for all SSO configuration types.
-This page discusses the three options and their ramifications for your SSO user management.
+After filling in the three SSO-specific fields, three additional SSO-related options are available for all SSO configuration types.
+This page discusses these three options further while explaining their ramifications for your SSO user management.

 Allow password login for admins

-When this option is enabled, admins will be able to log in with SSO or with the password assigned to their strongDM account, which can be reset via a password reset email.
+When this option is enabled, admins can log in with SSO or with the password assigned to their strongDM account, which can be reset via a password reset email.
 This permits administrators to access the organization if SSO is down or misconfigured.
-For this reason, strongDM recommends that this option be enabled until you are confident your SSO configuration is set properly.
-If this option is disabled and you are unable to use SSO to login, you will need to contact strongDM support to restore access to your organization.
+For this reason, strongDM recommends that this option be enabled until you are confident your SSO configuration is set up properly.
+If this option is disabled and you are unable to use SSO to log in, you can contact strongDM Support to restore access to your organization.

 Send a welcome email to users